SrijanSriv211/Studybyte/README.md

 Now obviously it's nearly impossible to beat Google, but as Studybyte is highly focused to Organise Educational Content at one place, it's in a lead.

 ### 2. Is Studybyte Safe?
-Yes, Studybyte is totally safe to use, it collects no user data, and if you still doubt you can review Studybyte's source code.
+Yes, Studybyte is totally safe to use, it neither collects your data nor tracks you, and if you still doubt you can review Studybyte's source code.

 ### 3. Is Studybyte Free?
 Yes, Studybyte is totally free and it's open source too.
 So, if you want then you can download it's source code and contribute to it.